pkp/pkp-docs/dev/documentation/en/architecture-services.md

 ### EntityWriteInterface

-The `EntityWriteInterface` provides methods for validating, adding, editing and deleting objects.
+The `EntityWriteInterface` provides methods for validating, adding, editing, and deleting objects.

 Before adding or editing an object, you must validate its properties.
 See [Validation](./utilities-validation).